lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/index.md

 ## Confirmation page

 Create route `/email-verification`.
-Users who just signed up will be redirected to this page, and will include a form to resend the verification link.
-Users without a verified email will also be redirected to this page.
+Users who just signed up and those without a verified email will be redirected to this page.
+It will include a form to resend the verification link.

 ```html
 <!-- email-verification.html -->